bytestring-net/bevy_lunex/README.md

 > [!CAUTION]
 > This branch is not released yet and is still WIP.

 Blazingly fast ***path*** based retained ***layout engine*** for Bevy entities.
 It is built around vanilla **Bevy ECS**.
-This library is intended to replace the existing `bevy_ui` feature, but nothing is stopping you from using them both at the same time.
+This library is intended to replace the existing `bevy_ui` create, but nothing is stopping you from using them both at the same time.

-It uses combination of Bevy's built-in hierarchy and it's own custom hierarchy to give you the freedom of control without much bloat or extreme borrow checker limitations UIs usually have to face.
+It uses a combination of Bevy's built-in hierarchy and its own custom hierarchy to give you the freedom of control without the bloat or borrow checker limitations usually faced when creating UI.

 It gives you the ability to make ***your own custom UI*** using regular ECS like every other part of your app.